Key Takeaways

 Explanatory tables: Use this format to explain why your features add more value than the competitor's.
 The copywriting inside your comparison table is as crucial as the features you highlight.

 Compelling headlines: The headline sets the tone and shapes perception.
-A headline like "Our product is cheaper than the competition" immediately frames your solution as the better deal.
+A headline like "Our product is cheaper than the competition" immediately frames your product as the better deal.

-Unique selling points (USPs): Highlight this section visually using bold typography, a different background color, or design elements that differentiate it from the rest of the page.
+Unique selling points (USPs): Highlight this section visually using bold typography, a different background color, or design elements that set it apart from the rest of the page.
 This section should immediately answer the user's question: "Why Choose Us?"

 Take a look at how TripleDart Digital does this: